James Baker: Bush 1980 presidential primary campaign

 Baker and Bush chose a strategy for the primaries that then-incumbent Carter pioneered in his 1976 campaign.
 To compete with party heavyweights like Reagan and former Texas governor John Connally, Baker's argued that the campaign would need a superior organizations, arguing that "primary elections are won by organization!—almost regardless of candidate."

 Reagan campaign operative Senator Paul Laxalt (left) speaks with Baker (center) and George Bush during Bush's 1980 campaign for the Republican nomination.

 Baker and Bush's campaign strategy resulted in a Bush victory over Reagan in the Iowa race, 31.6 percent to 29.5 percent.
 Bush lost significantly in the New Hampshire primary—Reagan's 50.2 percent to Bush's 23—following the victory in Iowa.
 In that primary contest, Bush and Baker engaged in a controversial debate performance hosted by the Nashua Telegraph that hurt his electoral prospects.

 Over the successive months, Baker led the Bush campaign to a handful of victories, including in Pennsylvania, Massachusetts, and Maine.
 Despite some success, Baker felt Bush was unlikely to defeat Reagan.
 Without conferring with his candidate, Baker hinted to The Washington Post in early June that Bush would soon wind down his campaign.
-When they eventually met in Texas to discuss prospects going forward, Baker encouraged Bush to end his campaign, arguing that they lacked funds and that continuing would jeopardize the possibility of Reagan naming him Vice President nominee.
-Bush didn't want to abandon his organization and expressed ambivalence toward the Vice Presidency, but he acceded to Baker's advice to end his campaign.
+When they eventually met in Texas to discuss prospects going forward, Baker encouraged Bush to end his campaign, arguing that they lacked funds and that continuing would jeopardize the possibility of Reagan naming him vice president nominee.
+Bush did not want to abandon his organization, and expressed ambivalence toward the vice presidency, but he acceded to Baker's advice to end his campaign.

 Reagan campaign

-In the months between Bush's withdrawal and the 1980 Republican National Convention, Baker lobbied the Reagan campaign to choose Bush as Vice Presidential nominee in the name of party unity.
+In the months between Bush's withdrawal and the 1980 Republican National Convention, Baker lobbied the Reagan campaign to choose Bush as vice presidential nominee in the name of party unity.
 Despite misgivings over his "Voodoo economics" criticism and moderately pro-choice views, Reagan eventually picked Bush for the nomination.
-Baker was offered, but rejected, the chance to run Bush's Vice Presidential campaign, feeling it was below him.
+Baker was offered, but rejected, the chance to run Bush's vice presidential campaign, feeling it was below him.
 Instead, he worked on the Reagan campaign in managing the debates.

-As debate negotiator, Baker worked with Democrat Robert Strauss and the League of Women Voters to decide on how many debates to hold and when.
+As debate negotiator, Baker worked with Democrat Robert Strauss and the League of Women Voters to decide how many debates to hold and when.
 Though there were three debates scheduled, only the last featured Carter and Reagan on the same stage.
 In his memoir, Carter advisor Stuart Eizenstat credited Baker as "outfox[ing]" the Carter camp in scheduling the debate so soon before the election, leaving little potential for damage control.